brewfamily/brewfamily.github.io/arrivals_and_departures.md

 - Arrive: 7/24 at 11:50am
 - Depart: 8/6 at 6:40am
     - Details: Renting a car.
-Driving straight to SCQ, staying one night, then heading to Palamós the next day for the official start
+Driving straight to SCQ

 ## San Jose Brews (all of em)

 - Arrive: 7/24 at 10:05am
 - Depart 7/29 at 8:00am
-    - Details: Staying the first night in Barcelona (Joe and Coloma's apartment), then heading to Palamós the next day for the official start
+    - Details: Staying the first night in Barcelona (Joe and Coloma's apartment)

 ## Palo Alto Longs (S and C)